fancycade/tele/SPEC.md

     fun factorial (0, acc): acc
                   (n, acc): factorial(n - 1, acc * n)

-We can see that this is similar to the match syntax:
+We can see that this is similar to the case syntax:

     spec foobar (any(), 'thing): any()
                 ('stuff, any()): any()
     fun foobar(y, z):
-      match #(y, z):
+      case #(y, z):
         #(x, 'thing): x
         #('stuff, x): x